 Who We Are

-The Summerland Sanitary District is one of many independent special districts which are voted into existence by the citizens they serve and are sanctioned under California law to perform specific local government functions within certain boundaries.
+The Summerland Sanitary District is one of many independent special districts which are voted into existence by the citizens.
+Special Districts serve and are sanctioned under California law to perform specific local government functions within certain boundaries.
 The District was formed in 1957 pursuant to the Sanitary District Act of 1923.
 It derives its authority in the California Health & Safety Code (Sections 6400-6830) and operates under State Water Quality Control Board Central Coast Region NPDES Permit # CA 4805400.

 The Summerland Sanitary District operates and maintains:

-- More than eight miles of sewer pipelines and 3 pumping stations;
+- More than eight miles of sewer pipelines and three pumping stations;

 - A 0.3 MGD (Million Gallons per Day) tertiary treatment plant to biologically and chemically process wastewater;

 - A 12-inch diameter ocean outfall extending 740 feet into the ocean;

 - A testing laboratory to control the treatment process and monitor treated wastewater quality for compliance with state and federal discharge requirements;